101 Cooking For Two

 What salt to use for brining?

-Can I decrease the salt in brine?
+Can I decrease the salt in the brine?

 A little, maybe, depending on the original recommendations.
 For this recipe, I have already decreased to a "light" amount of salt by decreasing the sodium by 25% from many recommendations.